filipesam/misc/README.md

 # misc
 misc stuff

-This will be a scrap pad for scripts and stuff
+This will be a scratch pad for scripts and stuff

+- apps tips and tricks
+- exploits skeleton
+-